VirtualDub: Video capture

 VirtualDub supports both DirectShow and Video for Windows for video capture.
 Capture features include capture to any AVI variant, audio VU meters, overlay and preview modes, histogram, selectable crop area, video noise reduction, auto stop settings (based on capture time, file size, free space, and/or dropped frames), and designate alternate drive(s) for capture overflow.

 VirtualDub can help overcome problems with digital cameras that also record video.
 Many models, especially Canon, record in an M-JPEG format incompatible with Sony Vegas 6.0 and 7.0.
 Saving AVI files as "old-style AVI" files allows them to appear in Vegas.

 VirtualDub supports DV capture from Type 2 (VfW) FireWire controllers only (It cannot work with Type 1).
 There is no DV batch capture, still image capture, or DV device control capability.

 Video assembly

 VirtualDub can create a video file from a series of image files in Truevision TGA or Windows Bitmap file formats.
 Individual frames must be given file names numbered in sequential order without any gaps (e.g. 001.bmp, 002.bmp, 003.bmp..).
 From those, the frame rate can be adjusted, and other modifications such as the addition of a soundtrack can be made.

-VirtualDub can also disassemble a video by extracting its soundtracks saving its frames into Truevision TGA or Windows Bitmap files.
+VirtualDub can also disassemble a video by extracting its soundtracks and saving its frames into Truevision TGA or Windows Bitmap files.